Online Lesson series

 Who is this course for?

-Is the IRP training accessible to all learners?
+Is the IRP training accessible to all levels?

 How in-depth is the IRP training?

 Understanding theory and neuroscience provides a clearer roadmap for treatment.
-This training goes beyond the "how to” - it also explains the "why."
-While theory and neuroscience can be a deep dive, we approach them in a way that is engaging and accessible.
+This training goes beyond the "how to” - it builds a model to explain the "how it works" and the "why."
+While theory and neuroscience can be a deep dive, we attempt to approach them in a way that is engaging and accessible.
 We’ve designed the material to be easy to follow, sometimes even playful.
 If it ever feels like a lot, take it in smaller chunks or listen casually at first and revisit it later to deepen understanding.
 The more you explore the mechanics of the "why," the more confident and capable you’ll feel in guiding clinical decisions.

 What kind of support do you offer to better integrate the material into my practice?